Sebastian-GOAT/gemkit/README.md

 }
 ```

-### 🚦 State & state manangement
+### 🚦 useState & state manangement

 All state is stored in a global object.
 You can have state
-in your application by using the `ReactiveState` hook, which
+in your application by using the `withState` hook, which
 takes 2 arguments:

 1. Key (unique identifier)